-On 31 December 2015 the Group's leasing portfolio stood at HUF 45.3 billion, which represents a 4.1% decrease compared to the end of the previous year.
-This decrease was solely due to the run-off of the retail car financing portfolio (reduced by HUF 10.6 billion, which is a 56% reduction compared to the end of 2014), while the truck, real estate, machinery & equipment and fleet portfolio altogether increased by HUF 8.7 billion (by 30% compared to the end of 2014).
+On 31 December 2016 the Group's leasing portfolio stood at HUF 47,6 billion, which represents a 5% increase compared to the end of the previous year.
+Retail car financing continued to decrease (reduced by HUF 5.2 billion, which is a 63% reduction compared to the end of 2015), while the truck, real estate, machinery & equipment and fleet portfolio altogether increased by HUF 7.5 billion (20%) compared to the end of 2015.